camlab-bioml/steinbock_snakemake/README.md

 # Steinbock-snakemake v0.0.4

-## Pipeline overview
+## Overview

+Run the [steinbock](https://github.com/BodenmillerGroup/steinbock) workflow as a scalable module to process raw IMC data into files usable for visualization tools and downstream analysis.

-This steinbock pipeline uses mesmer to segment cells and nuclei, generate neighbors and finally outputs files required for downstream analysis.
+This pipeline uses mesmer to segment cells and nuclei, generate neighbors and finally outputs files required for downstream analysis.
+The `steinbock` functionality is wrapped with [snakemake](https://snakemake.readthedocs.io/en/stable/) to make computations more efficient and compatible with cluster and grid environments

 ![DAG](dag.png)